hesreallyhim/track-and-ignore-repo/README.md

 - Ensure `__INTERNAL__` is a **normal directory** (not a submodule) if you use subtree sync.
 - For new public branches, add them to `PUBLIC_BRANCHES` (e.g., `make publish-branches BRANCHES="main release/v1"`).
 - The hook allows pushes to remotes matching `ALLOW_REMOTES_REGEX` (default: `origin-internal`); adjust if needed inside `.githooks/pre-push`.
+- It's not unlikely that there are other ways to implement this workflow - but I was not able to find one.

+## Contributing

+Meh.
+If you have a really good idea, feel free to open an Issue or a Pull Request.

+## License

+MIT